angrybacon/doomsday-wiki/markdown/appendices/primer.md

    string together a PiF kill or something, or maybe those 4 cards are awful but in that case you would have died anyway.

-This list has enough "must-counter" spells that you have a shot at using extra business spells to muscle past countermagic even if you're short on Duress effects.
+This list has enough *must-counter* spells that you have a shot at using extra business spells to muscle past countermagic even if you're short on Duress effects.
 Draw4s are excellent at this, since if they do resolve you're up on cards.
 Burning Wish is also decent since if it resolves you can still do